 Examining peer review’s strengths and weaknesses

-As peer review plays such an important role in maintaining quality in science, we welcome initiatives which take a closer look at its strengths and weaknesses including a new white paper by Taylor & Francis (Peer review in 2015: a global view) on a large study of the academic community’s thoughts on peer review.
+As peer review plays such an important role in maintaining quality in science, we welcome initiatives which take a closer look at its strengths and weaknesses including the white paper by Taylor & Francis (Peer review: a global view) on a large study of the academic community’s thoughts on peer review.
 Respondents overwhelmingly agreed that “Scholarly communication is greatly helped by peer review of published papers” – an opinion which hasn’t changed since our own peer review survey in 2009.